popkev/windns_updatr/README.md

 * Schedule task to run the powershell script and Clear-Content of it.
 * Tested under PHP 5.6.40
 ## Notes
+* It uses __incoming IP__ to update the requested DNS record.
+* Update by specified IP address in query string is on the way.
 * DB file in JSON format, easy to maintain but __remember to keep from public__.